zteoh/choretracker-react-starter/README.md

       assert_equal ["Alex", "Mark", "Rachel"], Child.alphabetical.map(&:first_name)
     ```

 8. Looking at the second test, we need to test the active scope which lists out all of the active children.
-We know what the result should include the 2 active children, but we don't know in which order they will appear so we call the alphabetical scope once again and make sure that our array includes the names of Alex and Mark in alphabetical order.
+We know what the result should include the 2 active children, but we don't know in which order they will appear so we call the alphabetical scope once again and make sure that our array includes the names of Alex and Mark in alphabetical order too.

     ```ruby
      assert_equal ["Alex", "Mark"], Child.active.alphabetical.map{|c| c.first_name}

     ```

     If you run the unit tests at any point in these first few steps you will see lots of failing test since we don't have any corresponding code in the model.
+But that's okay, writing thorough tests now will be helpful as we write out our model.

 # <span class="mega-icon mega-icon-issue-opened"></span>Stop